federicomariamassari/udacity-rsend/projects/p4/p4-preliminary-config.md

 # Project 4: Preliminary Configurations

-To ensure RTAB-Map and related visualization package work on Ubuntu 20.04-5 (UTM QEMU 7.0) and ROS Noetic, the following changes are required
+To ensure RTAB-Map and related visualization package work on Ubuntu 20.04-5 (UTM QEMU 7.0) and ROS Noetic, the following changes are required, in order.

 ## Checklist